-Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 18 WPCS Alternative Plan A - Phase 2 - Part 2 Install BioACTIFLO TM ballasted flocculation to achieve the minimum capacity specified in Alternative Plan A approved by USEPA.
-In addition, all flows receiving BioACTIFLO TM shall receive disinfection.
+Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 18 WPCS Alternative Plan A - Phase 2 - Part 2 Install - BioCEPT to achieve a minimum capacity of 60 MGD.
+In addition, all flows receiving BioCEPT shall receive disinfection during the recreation season.
 Bidding of Control Measure - February 28, 2019.
 Achievement of Full Operation - December 31, 2021.
-BioACTIFLOTM ballasted flocculation to achieve a minimum sustained capacity of 60 MGD.
-Final design has advanced to 100%.
-Project will advertise for bids in the next reporting period.
+BioCEPT to achieve a minimum sustained capacity of 60 MGD.
+The Notice to Proceed was issued to the Contractor on May 31, 2019.
+Construction is ongoing.
 The sequence of the WPCS Alternative A Phase 2, Part 1 (Row 17) and Phase 2 Part 2 projects was changed under the First Amendment to the Consent Decree, entered on September 20, 2016.
 Response to Row 17.
 The revised dates are shown in this report.
-The Second Amendment to the Consent Decree, which has been lodged with the Court, proposes to replace the BioACTIFLO facility with a BioCEPT facility and an additional demonstration study.
-Project costs incurred during the reporting period were approximately \$2,974,463.04.
+The Court entered the Second Amendment to the Consent Decree December 17, 2019 which replaced the BioACTIFLO facility with a BioCEPT facility and an additional demonstration study.
+The replacement project was approved by USEPA and Ohio EPA, see Section 2.A.2.
+Project costs incurred during the reporting period were approximately \$9,112,490.50.
 19 WPCS Alternative Plan B - Phase 2 - Part 1 Upgrade conventional secondary treatment capacity to achieve the minimum sustained capacity specified in Alternative Plan B approved by USEPA.
 Bidding of Control Measure - December 31, 2019.
 Achievement of Full Operation - December 31, 2021.
 Not Applicable No costs were incurred during the reporting period.

-Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 20 WPCS Alternative Plan B - Phase 2 - Part 2 Install BioACTIFLO TM ballasted flocculation to achieve the minimum capacity specified in Alternative Plan B approved by USEPA.
-In addition, all flows receiving BioACTIFLO TM shall receive disinfection.
+Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 20 WPCS Alternative Plan B - Phase 2 - Part 2 Install BioACTIFLO [TM] ballasted flocculation to achieve the minimum capacity specified in Alternative Plan B approved by USEPA.
+In addition, all flows receiving BioACTIFLO [TM] shall receive disinfection.
 Bidding of Control Measure - April 30, 2017.
 Achievement of Full Operation - April 30, 2019.
 Not Applicable No costs were incurred during the reporting period.

-\Alternative Plan to Upgrading Conventional Secondary Treatment to 170 MGD:
+Alternative Plan to Upgrading Conventional Secondary Treatment to 170 MGD:

-- 1) If US EPA approves in writing an Alternative Plan A, in accordance with Exhibit 2 to the LTCP update, then Akron shall implement the control measures specified in the First Amendment in Rows 17 and 18, instead of the control measures specified in Rows 15 and 16 - 2) If US EPA approves in writing an Alternative Plan B, in accordance with attachment to the LTCP update, then Akron shall implement the control measures specified in the First Amendment in Rows 19 and 20, instead of the control measures specified in Rows 15 and 16
+• 1) If US EPA approves in writing an Alternative Plan A, in accordance with Exhibit 2 to the LTCP update, then Akron shall implement the control measures specified in the First Amendment in Rows 17 and 18, instead of the control measures specified in Rows 15 and 16

+• 2) If US EPA approves in writing an Alternative Plan B, in accordance with attachment to the LTCP update, then Akron shall implement the control measures specified in the First Amendment in Rows 19 and 20, instead of the control measures specified in Rows 15 and 16